Briez-b/DevOpsNotes/Base/Day-31 KUBERNETES ARCHITECTURE USING EXAMPLES.md

 The Kubernetes Scheduler is a control plane component responsible for assigning newly created pods to nodes in the cluster based on resource requirements, constraints, and policies.
 It is the component that decides which node is the best fit for each pod, considering factors like available resources, taints, tolerations, affinity, and anti-affinity rules.

 **etcd**:
-It responsible for backup of all the kubernetes data.
+It is responsible for backup of all the kubernetes data.
 It stores all the information about current state of kubernetes cluster.
 >[!info] Etcd
 Etcd is a distributed, reliable key-value store that serves as the primary data store for Kubernetes.
 It holds the configuration data, cluster state, and metadata needed for managing the Kubernetes cluster.
 Etcd is crucial for the operation of the Kubernetes control plane, as it provides the persistent backend for all cluster data, including information about nodes, pods, services, secrets, and configurations.